CCheb/ComputerGraphics/README.md

 - **Canvas 2D** – Simple drawing and animations.
 - **Fundamental graphics concepts**: transformations, shading, frame buffers, and more.

+- **Note** these projects have been developed and tested on macOS/Linux so far.

 ## Installation & Build

 ### WebGL

 - No build required.
-- Open the `.html` files in any modern browser supporting WebGL.
+- Open the `index.html` files in any modern browser supporting WebGL.
 - **Note:** `EscapeTheMaze` requires a basic Python server running on `localhost`.
   ```bash
   cd webgl/EscapeTheMaze